dominguetigs/e-video-info/README.md

-# Pequeno teste de uma aplicacao desktop em electron para obter metadados de um determinado video utilizando ffmpeg e fluent-ffmpeg.
+# Small test of an electron desktop application to obtain metadata for a given video using ffmpeg and fluent-ffmpeg.

-## Instrucoes para rodar o projeto:
+## Instructions for running the project

-E preciso ter instalado o node e o npm para rodar a aplicacao.
+You must have installed the **node** and **npm** to run the application.

-## Comando para rodar a aplicacao
+## Command to run the application

 `npm install`